am-khan/remarkable-arxiv/README.md

 ```
 To build the `dist` folder with the bookmarklet.

-After that's done, you can do `pipenv run service.py` and navigate to `{wherever this is}/js/dist/test-page.html` from where you can copy the bookmarklet into your browser's toolbar.
+After that's done, you can do `pipenv run python service.py` and navigate to `{wherever this is}/js/dist/test-page.html` from where you can copy the bookmarklet into your browser's toolbar.

 "That's it" (lol this is a pain for functionality that should be out-of-the-box)